rahulgopinath/rahulgopinath.github.io/_posts/2021-01-28-grammar-inference.markdown

 A nice result that I should mention here is that even though comparison of context-free grammars in general is undecidable[^ginsburg1966the], comparison of deterministic context-free grammars is decidable![^senizergues2001l].
 Géraud Sénizerguese was awarded the Gödel Prize in 2002 for this discovery.
-What this means is that if the grammars are deterministic, you can even compare them directly.
+What this means is that if the grammars are deterministic (these are the LR(k) grammars), you can even compare them directly.

 The main communities working on grammar inference are
 * Language and Automata Theory and Applications ([LATA](https://dblp.org/db/conf/lata/index.html))